geofferb/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================

-Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
-Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.
+Textual content is copyright Abram Hindle (C) 2013 and Geoffery Banh (C) 2023 under the CC-BY-SA 4.0 unported license.
+Attribution should be a hyperlink to the repository and (C) 2023 Abram Hindle and  Geoffery Banh visible in the text.

-Code is copyright Geoffery Banh (C) 2023 under the Apache 2.0 license.

 All HTML ebooks are in the public domain from Project Gutenburg.

+All other CSS and HTML is copyright Geoffery Banh (C) 2023 under the CC-BY-SA 4.0 license.

 Credits
 =======